coffeebe4code/disc/README.md

 (%l mynum)
 (%l mynum 0)
 (%l mynum 0.0)
+(%l mynum -500)
 ```

 All of the above are valid ways to declare a number.
 All numbers by default are 64 bit floating point.
+It is possible to use other types, see [Language Specification Strong and Static](#language-specification-strong-and-static)

 ---
 list examples: